hotwilson/ship/README.md

 So let's first build the <a href="#MostCommonDevOps">
 most common DevOps technologies in use today</a>,<br />
-then substitutte one piece at a time to observe the difference.
+then substitute one piece at a time to observe the difference.

 The first substitute Jenkins with
-<strong>Shippable</strong> for continueous integration
+<strong>Shippable</strong> for continuous integration
 to see the impact of:

    * Scripting with Maven scripts in Jenkins vs. declarative statements

    * A single pipeline view in Jenkins vs. several on a single pane of glass (SPOG)